 Pie charts are usually created to display the breakdown of the total values within the whole.
 Pie charts can only be based on one set of data.
-When you try to create one with appear within the chart.
+When you try to create one with the above dataset, you will only see the first value set appear within the chart.
 If you want to go to an extreme and have all four quarters show, try using a Doughnut chart.